 - Restrict non-administrators from logging on to the administration machine.

 - Strictly limit who is authorized to make recording policy changes and view recorded sessions.

 - Install digital certificates, use the Session Recording file signing feature, and set up TLS communications in IIS.

-- Set up MSMQ to use HTTPS as its transport by setting the MSMQ protocol listed in Session Recording Agent Properties to HTTPS.
+- Set up MSMQ to use HTTPS as its transport.
+The way is to set the MSMQ protocol listed in Session Recording Agent Properties to HTTPS.
 For more information, see Troubleshoot MSMQ.

-- Use TLS 1.1 or TLS 1.2 (recommended) and disable SSLv2, SSLv3, TLS 1.0 on the Session Recording Server and Session Recording Database.
+Use TLS 1.1 or TLS 1.2 (recommended) and disable SSLv2, SSLv3, TLS 1.0 on the Session Recording Server and the Session Recording Database.
 For more information, see the Microsoft article at http://support.microsoft.com/default.aspx?scid=kb;en-us;187498.

-Disable RC4 cipher suites for TLS on the Session Recording Server and Session Recording Database:
+Disable RC4 cipher suites for TLS on the Session Recording Server and the Session Recording Database:

 - Using the Microsoft Group Policy Editor, navigate to Computer Configuration > Administrative Templates > Network > SSL Configuration Settings.